Via ferrata: Energy absorber

 The main type of energy absorber in use today is a tearing energy absorber.
 This consists of a length of webbing specially sewn together to allow progressive tearing in case of a fall.
-Such devices can only be used once to arrest a serious fall, and will exhibit visible damage afterwards.
+Such devices can only be used once to arrest a serious fall and will exhibit visible damage afterward.
 The advantages of this type of absorber are that it is compact and that it can be easily verified that it is not being reused after a fall (particularly valuable in the case of rented equipment); the disadvantage is that it can be used only once, leaving the climber unprotected in case of a second fall.

 The other type of energy absorber is a metal braking device with a rope passing through it and attached to the harness.
 Previously popular, these have been largely withdrawn after the re-evaluation of via ferrata safety that occurred after a 2012 accident.